Early political career of Sarah Palin: Campaign for reelection in 1999

-Second term
+Second mayoral term

 Taxes, borrowing and spending

 According to Dianne M. Keller, who served on the city council when Palin was mayor and would later serve as mayor herself, Wasilla's budgets and tax receipts increased during Palin's terms as mayor, but much of that increase was caused by growth of the city.
 In the last two years of Palin's mayoralty alone, Wasilla's population grew roughly 13%.
 Democratic activist Anne Kilkenny claimed that during Palin's six years as mayor, general government expenditures increased by over 33%, while city taxes went up by 38%.

 The property tax rate fell from 2 mils to .5 mils under Palin.
 The sales tax rate increased from 2 percent to 2.5 percent (and was changed to include everything, even food purchases), and that increase was approved by voter referendum to pay off the city's new sports complex.
 Voters also approved a bond issue for road improvements.
 According to PolitiFact, when Palin took office, she inherited a long-term city debt of just over a million dollars and that debt increased to about $25 million by the time she left office.
 The big-ticket items responsible for the debt were: $14.7 million for the new multi-use sports complex; $5.5 million for street projects; and $3 million for water improvement projects.
 Because of economic growth, Keller anticipates that Wasilla can stop charging the extra .5 percent sales tax two years sooner than expected.

 Overall, Palin's two-term tenure saw the city add several million in long-term debt through the issuance of municipal bonds.
-Its more than $20 million in bond debts included $15 million to fund a sports complex project that Palin was a proponent of.
+Its bond debts included $15 million to fund a sports complex project that Palin was a proponent of.